Academic Catalog

 Courses can be used to fulfill requirements in General Education.
 BCOM 301 Strategic Business Communication, GBUS 204 Business Law I, and MATH 331 Calculus Methods are recommended as electives.
 Upon successful completion of this program, a student will have a minor in Business Administration and the necessary pre-requisites completed to finish an MBA in two years.

 Participation in this program does not imply automatic admission to the MBA program.
 Regular application procedures are required and existing admission criteria must be met.
-Students should plan to submit application materials to the graduate business programs in the Robbins College of Business and Entrepreneurship during their senior year and take the Graduate Management Admission Test (GMAT) or Graduate Record Examination (GRE) prior to submitting their applications.
+Students should plan to submit application materials to the graduate business programs in the Robbins College of Business and Entrepreneurship during their senior year.
 Application materials for graduate business programs are available through the Director of Graduate Programs for the Robbins College of Business and Entrepreneurship.

 Bachelors